creachadair/taskgroup/README.md

 }
 ```

-Unfortunately, it isn't quite sufficient: How will we detect when all the
+This solution is deficient, however, as it does not provide any way to detect
-file copies are finished?
-Typically we will use a `sync.WaitGroup`:
+when all the file copies are finished.
+To do that we will typically use a
+`sync.WaitGroup`:

 ```go
 var wg sync.WaitGroup